-If you are hesitant with the notion of therapy, feel unheard or feel challenged by how you "should" be living you life then my approach can help you.
+If you are hesitant with the notion of therapy, feel unheard or feel challenged by how you "should" be living your life; then my approach can help you.
 There are no expectations from me for how you should engage with therapy.
-I aim to provide is a space that makes you feel comfortable and safe to express yourself.
-My doctoral training and clinical exposure has given me the skills and experience to practice across a wide range of evidence-based theories and techniques such as existential, psychodynamic and CBT therapies
+I aim to provide a space that makes you feel comfortable and safe to express yourself.
+My doctoral level training and clinical exposure have given me the skills and experience to practice across a wide range of evidence-based theories and techniques such as existential, psychodynamic and CBT therapies

 Please get in touch to discuss your therapy needs.